rubal2508/Interview-prep-2022/DSA Notes/Notes_DSA_misc.md

 > Given an array of integers `nums` containing `n + 1` integers where each integer is in the range `[1, n]` inclusive.
 There is only one repeated number in nums, return this repeated number.

-- Vaiation of above question.
+- Variation of above question.
 Difficult to think on your own

 ### [LRU Cache](https://leetcode.com/problems/lru-cache/description/) ⭐️⭐️⭐️